apache/nuttx/configs/sama5d4-ek/README.txt

       CONFIG_RTC=y                         : Use the RTC for system time CONFIG_RTC_DATETIME=y                : RTC supports data/time

+  NOTE:  If you want the RTC to preserve time over power cycles, you will need to install a battery in the battery holder (J12) and close the jumper, JP13.

+  You can set the RTC using the NSH date command:

+    NuttShell (NSH) NuttX-7.3
+    nsh> help date
+    date usage:  date [-s "MMM DD HH:MM:SS YYYY"] nsh> date
+    Jan 01 00:34:45 2012
+    nsh> date -s "JUN 29 7:30:00 2014"
+    nsh> date
+    Jun 29 07:30:01 2014

+  After a power cycle and reboot:

+    NuttShell (NSH) NuttX-7.3
+    nsh> date
+    Jun 29 07:30:55 2014
+    nsh>

-  The RTC supports an alarm that may be enable with the following settings.
+  The RTC also supports an alarm that may be enable with the following settings.
 However, there is nothing in the system that currently makes use of this alarm.

     Drivers:
       CONFIG_RTC_ALARM=y                   : Enable the RTC alarm

     Library Routines
       CONFIG_SCHED_WORKQUEUE=y             : Alarm needs work queue support

 Watchdog Timer
 ==============